 Operational Risk Is More Systemic than You Think: Evidence from U.S. Bank Holding Companies

-While operational risk is generally perceived as idiosyncratic and having limited systemic implications, we document that operational risk poses a significant threat to financial system stability.
-Using supervisory data on large U.S. bank holding companies (BHCs) over 2002:Q1- 2016:Q4, we find that operational losses significantly increase systemic risk through direct channels that impair the market values of loss-experiencing BHCs and through spillover channels to related institutions.
-The findings are driven by high-severity tail events, are more pronounced for systemically important and closer-to-distress BHCs, and vary by business lines, event types, and financial and economic environments.
+While operational risk is generally perceived as idiosyncratic with limited systemic implications, we document that operational risk significantly threatens financial stability.
+Using supervisory data on large U.S. bank holding companies (BHCs) over 2002:Q1-2016:Q4, we find operational losses increase systemic risk through both direct channels that impair market values of loss- experiencing BHCs and spillover channels to related institutions.
+Findings are driven by tail events, are more pronounced for systemically important and closer-to-distress BHCs, and vary by business lines, event types, and financial and economic environments.
 Results add to the operational risk and systemic risk literatures, and have key policy implications.

 Keywords: Banking, Operational Risk, Systemic Risk